 Leading without relying on authority is a higher evolutionary skill.
-It supports the development of adult-adult relationships based on mutual objectives.
-And it helps create work environments grounded in respect for human dignity.
+It supports developing adult relationships based on mutual objectives and creates work environments grounded in respect for human dignity.

 8 Ways to Influence Without Relying on Authority

 - Character – Your own character is your greatest source of influence.
 Do you lead by example and follow through on your commitments?
 Are you respectful, authentic and trustworthy?
 People will believe you are motivated by the common good and not personal gain.